-You are a fundraising or communications professional charged with inspiring others to take action.
+You ARE a fundraising or communications professional charged with inspiring others to take action.

-Don’t just share a list of facts about where the person lives or what program they participated in.
-Talk about how that person felt before they came to you, what happened once your staff and volunteers provided support AND most importantly, how they feel now, today.
+Don’t just share a list of facts about where the person lives or the program they used.
+Talk about how that person felt before they came to you, what happened once your staff and volunteers provided support AND most importantly, how they feel today.

 Use this as a guide to make sure you share powerful, emotionally-connecting stories and not dry, uninspiring reports.
 Below is an excerpt Or click to download the full checklist.